Annual Space Audit Policy

 The purpose of this policy is to provide direction for internal and external individuals, groups, and businesses regarding the placement of posters, advertisements, handbills, and temporary signage.

-Research Space Allocation Policy and Procedures
+Research Space Allocation Policy

 The USask Health Sciences has established procedures for the allocation and reallocation of research space in a building designed with collaboration in mind.
 Available space is a finite resource.
 As such, a policy that allows research efforts to flourish via a fair and transparent research space allocation procedure is crucial.